 Kathy was arrested in May 2009 and sent to a maximum security prison for 18 months where she says she was finally able to make a fresh start.

-Upon her release Kathy vowed not to return to her old ways but instead search for God's direction, which lead her to enroll in a Christ-centered transitional home.
+Upon her release she vowed not to return to her old ways but instead search for God's direction, which lead her to enroll in a Christ-centered transitional home.

 "God blessed me and gave me a sound foundation to stand on.
 I excelled far beyond my own dreams and ambitions," she says joyfully after putting all her trust in Jesus.